the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 You may want to highlight people who are able to help if an attendee has a question about accommodation, or the location of accessible restrooms as these people may be different from session facilitators and technology support staff.
 By including contact details and explaining the roles of organizers, it can help attendees feel understood and welcomed instead of being redirected to multiple people who are unable to help them.

-If possible, it can also be helpful to have a dedicated person who can be easily located and contacted during the event that is able to take action if there is a problem.
+If possible, it can also be helpful to have a dedicated person who can be easily located and contacted during the event and is able to take action if there is a problem.
 For example, if an elevator is broken, the restroom blocked, accessible doors not opening, or the audio induction loop not working.
 This person could be available during event registration or at the start of the event to introduce themselves and provide assistance to those who need it.
 This may not be feasible for all events and may be more important for in-person events, but it is important to consider how to make the event accessible and inclusive throughout.